Skip to content

 Representing workers

 Jason is the President of the Queensland and Northern Territory Electrical Trades Union.
 Jason has extensive experience in the electrical industry and holds an Electrical Fitter Mechanic licence.
 Jason is passionate about the safety of electrical workers and is a member of several other boards and associations.
-Including the State Council for the Electrical Trades Union, Electrogroup Board and the QCU Executive and ETU Executive and National Divisional Executive.
+Including the State Council for the Electrical Trades Union, Electrogroup Board and the Queensland Council of Unions (QCU) Executive and Electrical Trades Union (ETU) Executive and National Divisional Executive.
 Jason is also a current member on the Electrical Licensing Committee.